Alfons Serra

 Alfons Serra Fabra (born 10 December 1990) is a Spanish footballer who plays for CE Europa as an attacking midfielder.

 Club career

 Born in Valls, Tarragona, Catalonia, Serra graduated in Gimnàstic de Tarragona's youth system.
-After several seasons with the farm team, he made his professional debut on 8 September 2011, in a 0–6 loss against Valladolid, for the season's Copa del Rey.
+After several seasons with the farm team, he made his professional debut on 8 September 2011, in a 6–0 loss away to Valladolid in that season's Copa del Rey.

 In August 2013, Serra signed a contract with CE Constància.
 After featuring regularly, he returned to Pobla in August of the following year.